 Information sharing

-Practitioners should be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to local authority children's social care (e.g. they are being supported as a child in need or have a child protection plan).
-Practitioners should be alert to sharing important information about any adults with whom that child has contact, which may impact the child's safety or welfare.
+Practitioners should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children.
+This may be when problems are first emerging (for example, persistent school absences) or where a child is already known to local authority children’s social care.
+Sharing information about any adults with whom that child has contact, which may impact the child’s safety of welfare, is also critical.

-Information sharing is also essential for the identification of patterns of behaviour when a child is at risk of going missing, when multiple children appear associated to the same context or locations of risk, or in relation to children in the secure estate where they may be multiple local authorities involved in a child's care.
-It will be for local safeguarding partners to consider how they will build positive relationships with other local areas to ensure that relevant information is shared in a timely and proportionate way.
+Information sharing is also essential for the identification of patterns of behaviour when a child is at risk of going missing or has gone missing, including being missing from education.
+When multiple children appear associated to the same context or locations of risk, or in relation to children in the secure estate where there may be multiple local authorities involved in a child’s care, it will be for local safeguarding partners to consider how they build relationships and share relevant information in a timely and proportionate way with each other, other local organisations, and other safeguarding partnerships.

-The Data Protection Act 2018 and General Data Protection Regulations (GDPR) do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.
+The Data Protection Act 2018 and UK General Data Protection Regulation (UK GDPR) supports the sharing of relevant information for the purposes of keeping children safe.
+Fears about sharing information must not be allowed to stand in the way of safeguarding and promoting the welfare of children.
 To ensure effective safeguarding arrangements:

-• all organisations and agencies should have arrangements in place that set out clearly the processes and the principles for sharing information.
-The arrangement should cover how information will be shared within their own organisations/agency and with others who may be involved in a child's life.
+- all organisations and agencies should have arrangements in place that set out clearly the processes and the principles for sharing information.
+The arrangements should cover how information will be shared with their own organisation/agency and with others who may be involved in a child’s life.

-• all practitioners should not assume that someone else will pass on information that they think may be critical to keeping a child safe.
-If a practitioner has concerns about a child's welfare and considers that they may be a child in need or that the child has suffered or is likely to suffer significant harm, then they should share the information with local authority children's social care and/or the police.
+- practitioners should not assume that someone else will pass on information that they think may be critical to keep a child safe.
+If a practitioner has concerns about a child’s welfare or safety then they should share the information with local authority children’s social care and/or the police.
 All practitioners should be particularly alert to the importance of sharing information when a child moves from one local authority into another, due to the risk that knowledge pertinent to keeping a child safe could be lost.

-• the GDPR provides a number of bases for sharing personal information.
+- UK GDPR provides a number of bases for sharing personal information.
 It is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child provided that there is a lawful basis to process any personal information required.
-The legal bases that may be appropriate for sharing data in these circumstances could be 'legal obligation' or 'public task' which includes the performances of a task in the public interest or the exercise of official authority.
-Each of the lawful bases under GDPR has different requirements.
-In some circumstances, it may be appropriate to obtain consent to share data but it is important to note that the GDPR sets a high standard for consent which is specific, time limited and can be withdrawn (in which case the information would have to be deleted).
+The legal bases that may be appropriate for sharing data in these circumstances could be “legal obligation” or “public task”, which includes the performance of a task in the public interest or the exercise of official authority.
+Each of the lawful bases under UK GDPR has different requirements.
+In some circumstances, it may be appropriate to obtain consent to share data, but it is important to note that UK GDPR sets a high standard for consent which is specific, time limited and can be withdrawn (in which case the information would have to be deleted).

-• all practitioners should be confident of the lawful bases and processing conditions under the Data Protection Act 2018 and the GDPR which allow them to store and share information including information which is considered sensitive, such as health data, known under the data protection legislation as 'special category personal data'.
+- practitioners should be confident of the lawful bases and processing conditions under the Data Protection Act 2018 and UK GDPR that allow them to store and share information, including information which is considered sensitive, such as health data, known under the data protection legislation as “special category data”

-• where practitioners need to share special category personal data, for example, where information obtained is sensitive and needs more protection, they should always consider and identify the lawful basis for doing so under Article 6 of the GDPR, and in addition be able to meet one of the specific conditions for processing under Article 9.
-In effect, the Data Protection Act 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information, including without consent (where in the circumstances consent cannot be given, it cannot be reasonably expected that a practitioner obtains consent or if to gain consent would place a child at risk).
-However, practitioners should be mindful that a data protection impact assessment for any type of processing which is likely to be high risks must be completed, and therefore aware of the risks of processing special category data.
+- where practitioners need to share special category personal data, for example, where information obtained in sensitive and needs more protection, they should consider and identify the lawful basis for doing so under Article 6 of UK GDPR, and in addition be able to meet one of the specific conditions for processing under Article 9.
+The Data Protection Act 2018 specifies “safeguarding of children and individuals at risk” as a processing condition that allows practitioners to share information, including without consent (where in the circumstances consent cannot be given, it cannot be reasonable expected that a practitioner obtains consent or if to gain consent would place a child at risk).
+However, practitioners should be aware of the risks of processing special category data and be mindful that a data protection impact assessment must be completed for any type of processing which is likely to be high risk.

 View myth-busting guide to information sharing